GeertjanWielenga/jet-hello-world/README.md

 - Functionality for updating the name of an existing beer.
 - Use Matt's icons for buttons along the bottom.
 - Put 'Good Beers' in title bar instead of 'Beer'.
-- Incorporate internationalization to show how JET supports that.
+- Incorporate internationalization to show how easily JET supports that.